 Startup Configuration File

-AIStor supports using a YAML-formatted configuration file for specifying startup server parameters.
-The configuration file supports specific advanced deployment patterns, such as distributed clusters with non-sequential hostnames or otherwise heterogeneous hostname patterns.
+MinIO AIStor supports using a YAML-formatted configuration file for specifying startup server parameters.
+The configuration file supports specific advanced deployment patterns, such as distributed clusters with non-sequential hostnames, heterogeneous hostname patterns, and multi-NIC internode communication.

 Example config.yaml